 State-of-the-Art Laboratory Facilities

 Cardiovascular research is housed in a state-of-the art laboratory facility in the Center for Life Science (CLS) building, one of the largest research buildings in Boston's Longwood Medical Area.
-Medical-center wide, BIDMC consistently ranks as a national leader among independent hospitals in National Institutes of Health (NIH) funding and, in total, research at BIDMC is a $200 million enterprise.
+Medical-center wide, BIDMC consistently ranks as a national leader among independent hospitals in National Institutes of Health (NIH) funding.
+In total, research at BIDMC is a $200 million enterprise.

 We invite you to explore our research programs.
-Please contact the leaders directly if a particular program piques your interest.
+Please contact the leaders directly to learn more about a particular program.

 Personal Genomics and Cardiometabolic Disease